LimeAndPyro/Lime-Injector/README.md

 # How To Use

--Select dll
+1.Select dll

--Select Running process to inject your dll into -Inject
+2.Select Running process to inject your dll into

+3.Inject

--Have fun
+4.Have fun